nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

   - `fastqc` is empty, but you’ll use it for storing your FastQC output

-  - `markdowns` contains this exercise, and you can also add your own markdown notes here

   - `reference` currently contains the reference genome file and a list of adapter sequences